willkim1126/Project-Foodie/README.md

 ### Data Cleaning
 The provided dataset for the recipes were in two separate datasets: recipe datasets that contains recipes and ratings dataset that contains reviews and ratings submitted for the recipes in the other dataset.

-Therefore, merging the two dataset was neccesary.
-Left merge the recipes and interactions datasets together.
+Therefore, merging the two dataset was necessary.
+A left merge was used to ensure that all recipes remain in the dataset, even if they have no reviews.
 Then, In the merged dataset, fill all ratings of 0 with np.nan.
 After filling the 0s with np.nan, average rating per recipe was found, in Series, for creating a new column called 'average_rating'.

 It is also important to note that further data cleaning is done in the later part of the project as more analysis is done.